laderast/DSIExplore/readme.md

 learnr::run_tutorial("continuousData", package = "DSIExplore")
 ```

-This material is released under an Apache 2.0 License
+This material is released under an Apache 2.0 License.